Air Pressure Alert System

 Redundant Audio Visual Alerts

 Underwater working conditions are varied and can be adverse.
 Diver’s gear or tools can interfere with any single method of alerting.
 And, diver perception of sound and visual cues is highly individual and variable.
 For this reason, APA provides a redundant set of alerting mechanisms.
-Working together, the mechanisms combine to provide maximum probability of alerting the diver to critical air reserve status information.
+Working together, the mechanisms combine to provide the maximum probability of alerting the diver to critical air reserve status information.

 The alert unit emits loud audible alerts.
 Placed on the mask strap close to the diver’s ear, the signals are intense to the non-hooded warm water diver and clearly audible with a hood.